rezgaraam/MultiThreadTCPUDP-main/ReadMe.txt

-multi client-server using UDP and TCP protocol with an thread pool for each one number of thread is limited to 10
+Multiclient-server using UDP and TCP protocol with a thread pool for each one Number of thread is limited to 10.